msbit/cordova-plugin-audio-category/README.md

 * `record` corresponding to `AVAudioSessionCategoryRecord`
 * `soloAmbient` corresponding to `AVAudioSessionCategorySoloAmbient`

-Details of the individual `AVAudioSessionCategory` behaviours is as described in the Apple developer documentation.
-[2](https://developer.apple.com/reference/avfoundation/avaudiosession/audio_session_categories)
+Details of the individual `AVAudioSessionCategory` behaviours can be found in the Apple developer documentation.
+[2](https://developer.apple.com/reference/avfoundation/avaudiosession/audio_session_categories?language=objc)

 ### Available Methods